 Belonging

-That's not to underestimate the feeling of belonging as it relates to the people a colleague is directly surrounded by.
-If someone knows that they are in an environment where others around them have their best interests at heart, they will feel supported and reaching more stretching learning goals will feel far more achievable.
+The feeling of belonging also comes from how someone relates to colleagues.
+If they know that they're in an environment where those around them have their best interests at heart, they will feel supported and reaching more stretching learning goals will feel far more achievable.

 Esteem